-During the year ended December 31, 2019, there were 25 meetings of the Board.
-In addition to single purpose committees established from time to time to assist the Board with particular tasks, the Board has the following standing committees: an Audit Committee; a Compensation Committee; an Ethics & Compliance Committee; and a Nominating and Corporate Governance Committee.
-In 2019, each incumbent director attended more than 75% of the aggregate of all meetings of the Board held while he or she was a director and any committees on which that director served.

-Although we do not have a formal policy, we strongly encourage each of our directors to attend all annual meetings of shareholders in person.
-All of the current directors attended the Company's 2019 Annual Meeting with the exception of Mr. Sutter.
+During the year ended December 31, 2022, there were nine meetings of the Board.
+In addition to single purpose committees established from time to time to assist the Board with particular tasks, the Board has the following standing committees: an Audit Committee; a Compensation Committee; a Nominating and Corporate Governance Committee; an Ethics & Compliance Committee; and an Advanced Science & Technology Committee.
+In 2022, each incumbent director attended more than 88% of the aggregate of all meetings of the Board held while he or she was a director and any committees on which that director served.
+Although we do not have a formal policy, we strongly encourage each of our directors to attend all annual meetings of shareholders.
+All of our current directors attended the Company's 2022 annual meeting of shareholders.
+The Settlement Agreement requires our Board and its committees to meet a minimum number of times annually as described in greater detail in each of the committee charters.